DreamRunner: Fine-Grained Compositional Story-to-Video Generation with Retrieval-Augmented Motion Adaptation: Methodology

-\textbf{Motion Prior Training.} We follow recent motion customization methods~\cite{zhao2023motiondirector} to apply test-time fine-tuning for learning specific motion priors.
-Typically, reference videos are used to fine-tune a video diffusion model~\cite{wang2023modelscope, Zeroscope} with LoRA, injecting temporal LoRAs into temporal attention layers to capture motion patterns (\eg, jumping) and per-video-specific LoRAs into spatial layers to capture unique video characteristics.
+\textbf{Motion Prior Training.} We follow recent motion customization methods~\cite{zhao2023motiondirector} with test-time fine-tuning for learning motion priors.
+Typically, reference videos are used to learn an appearance-debiased cross-video temporal LoRAs by injecting it into temporal attention layers with video-specific spatial LoRAs into spatial layers~\cite{wang2023modelscope, Zeroscope}.
 Only temporal LoRAs are used during inference.
-Since our approach is based on CogVideoX~\cite{yang2024cogvideox}, which employs 3D full attention instead of separate spatial and temporal attention, we manually designate even layers as ``spatial'' and odd layers as ``temporal'' to separate the learning of spatial and temporal LoRAs.
-We train LoRAs on top-ranked retrieved videos with all backbone parameters frozen, optimizing both a standard diffusion loss for frame reconstruction and an appearance-debiased temporal loss to focus on motion-specific learning.
-Loss details are in Appendix~\ref{motion prior training}.
-Note that unlike previous methods using a single-prompt condition for all the retrieved videos, we utilize video caption provided from the video database as per-video prompt.
+Since our approach is based on CogVideoX~\cite{yang2024cogvideox}, which employs 3D full attention instead of separate spatial-temporal attention, we manually designate even layers as ``spatial'' and odd layers as ``temporal'' to separate the learning of spatial and temporal LoRAs.
+We train LoRAs on top-ranked retrieved videos with all backbone parameters frozen, optimizing both diffusion loss for frame reconstruction and an appearance-debiased temporal loss to focus on motion-specific learning.
+Note that unlike previous methods using a single-prompt condition for all the retrieved videos, we utilize video caption provided from the database as per-video prompt.
 This helps the model implicitly separate motion-unrelated backgrounds, appearances, etc, allowing it to focus on motion-specific patterns.
-Note that when injecting spatial/temporal LoRAs to target transformer layers, we only inject them to the linear q, k, v projection in each block, and the final feedforward layers.
+More design details are in Appendix~\ref{motion prior training}.

 \textbf{Subject Prior Learning.} We learn the subject’s appearance by injecting LoRA modules into the spatial transformer layers.
 To train these LoRAs, we create videos by repeating reference images multiple times (48 time, similar to the output frame number of CogVideoX) and focus on reconstructing the first frame of the video during training, preventing overfitting to the static, repeated video.
 Notably, the subject priors are learned within spatial LoRAs, while the motion priors are learned within temporal LoRAs.
 Since their injections target different layers, there is no overlap, effectively avoiding conflicts between multiple LoRAs.